-Schedule changes will be allowed for the first five days during the regular semester and for the first two days during the summer semester.
-Students who register late will forfeit this privilege.
+Schedule changes will be allowed for the first five days during the fall or spring semester and for the first two days during the summer semester.

 During the first five days of the semester, students can see an advisor to make schedule changes.
-After the first five class days, the students must go to the instructor of the course to be dropped; the instructor will complete the appropriate form.
+After the first five class days, students must contact the instructor of the course by completing and submitting the withdrawal form (see instructions below).

 Students adding courses will be charged the appropriate tuition and fees according to the tuition and fee schedule.
 Students who add courses and fail to pay the full cost by the last day to add a class will be dropped and no credit given for the course.